rust-lang/rust/src/doc/rustc-dev-guide/src/generic_arguments.md

         GenericArgKind::Lifetime(lt) => { /* ... */ }
         GenericArgKind::Const(ct) => { /* ... */ }
     };
-    // Pack the `GenericArgKind` to store it in a substitution list. new_generic_arg.into()
+    // Pack the `GenericArgKind` to store it in a generic args list. new_generic_arg.into()
 }
 ```